This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The park covers more than 400 hectares and is the largest inner city park in the southern hemisphere, and is even larger than New York’s Central Park.

-Walk amongst the tree tops on the elevated bridge, wander the pathways, the botanical gardens, the open grassy areas and picnic amongst the gum trees.
-F0r eats and drinks there’s also a kiosk, the Botanical Cafe and Fraser’s Restaurant.
+Walk amongst the treetops on the elevated bridge, wander the pathways, the botanical gardens, the open grassy areas and picnic amongst the gum trees.
+For eats and drinks there’s also a kiosk, the Botanical Cafe and Fraser’s Restaurant.

-Kings Park also has several large playgrounds for the kids to enjoy with cafes attached for that essential take away coffee whilst they play.
+Kings Park also has several large playgrounds for the kids to enjoy with cafes attached for that essential takeaway coffee whilst they play.
 If you’re looking for things to do in Perth with kids, then pack a picnic, a kite or a frisbee and have a play in this park.

 Perth’s sunsets are legendary.
 If you haven’t seen the sun set over the ocean, Western Australia is where it’s at.